 Man has free will.
 The choices of some do not reflect on the moral status of others, who make their own choices.
 Each individual is responsible for his own actions, and only his own actions.

 America is a vastly underpopulated country.
 Our population density is less than one-third of France's.

 You say that hordes of immigrants would come to overcrowd America?
 Okay, take a really extreme scenario.
 Imagine that half of the people on the planet moved here.
 That would mean an unthinkable eleven-fold increase in our population—from 300 million to 3.3 billion people.
 The result?
 America would be a bit less densely populated than England.
 England has 384 people/sq.km; vs. 360 people/sq. km. if our population multiplied 11-fold.

 Contrary to widespread beliefs, high population density is a value not a disvalue.
 High population density intensifies the division of labor, which makes possible a wider variety of jobs and specialized consumer products.
 For instance, in Manhattan, there is a "doll hospital"—a store specializing in the repair of children's dolls.
 Such a specialized, niche business requires a high population density in order to have a market.
 Try finding a doll hospital in Poughkeepsie.
-In Manhattan, one can find a job as a Pilates Method teacher or as a "Secret Shopper" (two jobs actually listed on Craig's List).
+In Manhattan, one can find a job as a "Secret Shopper" (a job actually listed on Craig's List).
 Not so in Paducah.